 Let’s see where the journey takes me next!

-Like many graffiti beginners, it was a classmate who introduced me to the world of graffiti and sparked my interest in letters.
-By the late 90s, I had fully immersed myself in graffiti.
-After my first attempts with a spray can, I quickly connected with established writers in my hometown.
+As with many graffiti beginners, it was a classmate who introduced me to the world of graffiti and sparked my interest in letters.
+By the end of the 90s, I was fully immersed in the world of graffiti.
+After my first attempts with a spray can, I quickly made contacts with local writers in my home town.

-In my day-to-day job, I often work with typography, shapes, and colors.
-These influences are reflected in my graffiti work as well.
+For me, graffiti is a creative outlet and a balance to my professional work — free from commitments and deadlines.
+In my day-to-day work, I mostly work with typography, shapes and colors.
+These influences are also reflected in my graffiti work.

-After years of expressing myself through very abstract and often illegible letter forms, my style has recently become more legible.
-Like graffiti itself, I am in a constant state of evolution - a process that is clearly visible in the visual language of my artworks
+After years of expressing myself through very abstract and often illegible letterforms, my style has recently become more legible.
+Like graffiti itself, I am in a constant state of change — a process that can be clearly seen in my work.

-For over 10 years, we have been presenting our works under our pseudonym "DRMLZ".
-We are two graffiti artists who have known each other for more than 20 years, continuously inspiring and influencing each other creatively throughout this time.
+For over 10 years, we have been presenting our works under our pseudonym DRMLZ.
+We are two graffiti artists who have known each other for more than two decades and have inspired and creatively influenced each other during this time.
 Our pseudonym is a combination of our two artist names.

 It all began in the early 90s during my school years.
 My first attempt at a legal wall was in 1994.
 From that point, everything took off and continued to evolve.
 My most intense creative phase was around the turn of the millennium.
 Today, graffiti no longer holds a central place in my life — and that’s just the way it should be.
 It’s more like the cherry on top of the cake: a creative hobby I pursue in my limited free time.
 I’ve been spraying under my artist name since 1999, and that’s unlikely to change.
 However, there was an almost ten-year break when I wasn’t active.